Skip to content

 Can I recycle rusty scrap metal?

-Yes, you can still recycle rusty scrap metal.
+Yes, you can still recycle rusty non-ferrious metal scrap.
 However, it may fetch a lower price compared to clean metal.

-Are there any specific regulations for recycling scrap metal?
+Are there any specific regulations for recycling non-ferrious metal scrap?

 Recycling regulations may vary by location.
-It’s important to familiarize yourself with local laws and regulations regarding scrap metal recycling.
+It’s important to familiarize yourself with local laws and regulations regarding non-ferrious metal scrap recycling.

 Can I recycle metal objects with non-metal components attached?